reframejs/reframe/readme.md

 ### Introduction

-Reframe allows you to create web apps by defining so-called "page configs".
+With Reframe you can create web apps by simply defining your app's pages with so-called "page configs".
-Reframe then takes care of the rest:
-It automatically transpiles, bundles, routes, renders, and serves your pages.
+Your pages are then automatically transpiled, bundled, routed, rendered, and served.

 ~~~jsx
 // A page config